 Each Trickling Filter at the plant has a Solids Contact Tank.
 The function of Solids Contact Tank is to facilitate aggregation of finely divided microbes in the trickling filter effluent into heavier and easily settleable microbes.
 The trickling filter effluent and settled solids from secondary clarifiers are combined in this tank and aerated for microbes’ aggregation.
 The liquid flowing out of the Solids Contact Tanks flows into the Secondary Clarifiers.

-JAMES plant has three circular Secondary Clarifiers, which are large open-air tanks where the fully grown microbes, having done their work of eating the organic material, settle to the bottom of the tanks as sludge (Secondary Solids).
+The JAMES Wastewater Treatment Plant has four circular Secondary Clarifiers, which are large open-air tanks where the fully grown microbes, having done their work of eating the organic material, settle to the bottom of the tanks as sludge (Secondary Solids).
 A portion of this sludge is returned to the Solids Contact Tanks as mentioned above and the remainder is sent to the Digesters.
 The clear liquid at the top of the clarifiers, also known as Secondary Effluent, overflows to the next stage of treatment called Disinfection.

 Disinfection is a process by which microorganisms present in the wastewater are killed using chlorine, Ultraviolet light or Ozone.

 The secondary effluent is pretty clean, but it still contains large number of invisible harmful microorganisms that need to be destroyed before discharge into the Fraser River.
-To destroy the microbes, JAMES Plant currently practices disinfection by injecting chlorine gas into the wastewater.
+To destroy the microbes, the JAMES Wastewater Treatment Plant currently practices disinfection by injecting chlorine gas into the wastewater.

 After disinfection, the residual chlorine in the wastewater is neutralized by injecting sulphur dioxide gas.
 The treated wastewater is then discharged by gravity or pumping into the Fraser River via a 1200 mm diameter outfall pipe.

-There are three digesters at the JAMES plant.
+There are three digesters at the JAMES Wastewater Treatment Plant.
 They are large enclosed tanks where the skimmings and settled sludge from primary sedimentation tanks and secondary clarifiers are digested or cooked in the absence of air or oxygen.
 This digestion process greatly reduces the organic content and odour of the sludge.
 The solids that enter in the Digesters are pre-pasteurized at 65oC to reduce the pathogenic bacteria to negligible concentrations.
-The end products of the digestion process are methane gas and well digested sludge, also called “Class A” Biosolids.
+The end products of the digestion process are methane gas and “Class A” Biosolids.

 The methane gas is used as a fuel to produce heat and electricity at the plant.
-Biosolids are dewatered by filter press and the dewatered biosolids are temporarily stored on site before being routinely disposed off at reclamation sites in BC Interior and elsewhere.
-Some of the biosolids are also mixed with woodchips and sand to provide a marketed top soil product called Val-E-Gro.
+Biosolids are dewatered by centrifuges and the dewatered biosolids are temporarily stored on site before land application.